distantForest/time_scheduler/documentation/ARCHITECTURE.md

 }
 ```

-By this procedure, the final value of counter_height is passed to the BSP (Board Support Package), and the bit width of the address input is adjusted to accommodate four 32-bit control registers and, plus one 32-bit register for each period limit.
+By this procedure, the final values of `counter_height` and `tick_length`are passed to the BSP (Board Support Package), and the bit width of the address input is adjusted to accommodate four 32-bit control registers and, plus one 32-bit register for each period limit.

 ## Configuration with Nios® II Embedded Design Suite (EDS).